awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

       For more information about the ARN formats of data event resources, see [Actions, resources, and condition keys](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html) in the *AWS Identity and Access Management User Guide*\.

    1. For each field, choose **\+ Conditions** to add as many conditions as you need, up to a maximum of 500 specified values for all conditions\.
-For example, to exclude data events for two S3 buckets from data events that are logged on your trail, you can set the field to **resources\.ARN**, set the operator for **NotStartsWith**, and then either paste in an S3 bucket ARN, or browse for the S3 buckets for which you do not want to log events\.
+For example, to exclude data events for two S3 buckets from data events that are logged on your trail or event data store, you can set the field to **resources\.ARN**, set the operator for **NotStartsWith**, and then either paste in an S3 bucket ARN, or browse for the S3 buckets for which you do not want to log events\.

       To add the second S3 bucket, choose **\+ Conditions**, and then repeat the preceding instruction, pasting in the ARN for or browsing for a different bucket\.
 **Note**
-You can have a maximum of 500 values for all selectors on a trail\.
+You can have a maximum of 500 values for all selectors on a trail or event data store\.
 This includes arrays of multiple values for a selector such as `eventName`\.
 If you have single values for all selectors, you can have a maximum of 500 conditions added to a selector\.
-If you have more than 15,000 Lambda functions in your account, you cannot view or select all functions in the CloudTrail console when creating a trail\.
+If you have more than 15,000 Lambda functions in your account, you cannot view or select all functions in the CloudTrail console when creating a trail or event data store\.
 You can still log all functions with a predefined selector template, even if they are not displayed\.
 If you want to log data events for specific functions, you can manually add a function if you know its ARN\.
-You can also finish creating the trail in the console, and then use the AWS CLI and the put\-event\-selectors command to configure data event logging for specific Lambda functions\.
-For more information, see [Managing trails with the AWS CLI](cloudtrail-additional-cli-commands.md)\.
+You can also finish creating the trail or event data store in the console, and then use the AWS CLI to configure data event logging for specific Lambda functions\.
+For more information, see [Logging data events with the AWS Command Line Interface](#creating-data-event-selectors-with-the-AWS-CLI)\.

    1. Choose **\+ Field** to add additional fields as required\.
 To avoid errors, do not set conflicting or duplicate values for fields\.
 For example, do not specify an ARN in one selector to be equal to a value, then specify that the ARN not equal the same value in another selector\.